xpack-dev-tools/riscv-none-elf-gcc-xpack/tests/scripts/README.md

 The scripts are in the `tests/scripts` folder, and there is also a common script in `helper/scripts/test-functions-source.sh`.

+## Enable Travis

+To enable the travis tests:

+- login to https://travis-ci.org/ with the GitHub credentials
+- in the user settings, select the **3rd Party xpack Dev Tools** organization
+- enable the **riscv-none-embed-gcc-xpack** project
+- in Setting, disable **Build pushed branches** and **Build pull requests**

 ## Test work flow

 The first step is one of the top `trigger-travis-*.sh` scripts,